cklegrae/Bowling-League/README.md

 # League-Administration
-An active rewrite of a bowling league administration tool I created last year.
+A league administration tool currently being used by a local bowling league.
+Player scores are input weekly using a simple UI and printable records are created from the data.